An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

-Note that the variables $z_j$ have to satisfy $z_j\geq 0$ and $\sum_{j=1}^{|S_0|} z_j = 1$ to correspond to a measure.
-But this is a direct consequence of satisfaction of the other constraints and $\sum_{i=1}^{|P_i|} d_{ik}=1$ for all $i\leq N$, as the $P_i$ are measures themselves.
-Thus, the above program computes a measure represented by $z$ and a corresponding optimal transport $y$.
-When choosing $S_0=S$, the returned $(z,y)$ represents a discrete barycenter by $z$ and a corresponding optimal transport by $y$.
-For $S_0\neq S$, we call the measure represented by the returned $z$ an {\em $S_0$-barycenter}, an {\em approximation of the barycenter in $S_0$}, or when the context is clear simply an {\em approximate barycenter}.
+The above LP computes a measure represented by $z$ and a corresponding optimal transport $y$.
+For $S_0=S$, the returned $(z,y)$ represents a discrete barycenter by $z$ and a corresponding optimal transport by $y$.
+For $S_0\neq S$, we call the measure represented by $z$ an {\em $S_0$-barycenter}, an {\em approximation of the barycenter in $S_0$}, or simply an {\em approximate barycenter} when the context is clear.